In the analysis of this circuit it was determined that several factors contribute to the ultimate sensitivity, including:

 Testing with an Avalanche Photodiode:

 Like its more-sensitive distant cousin, the Photomultiplier tube, the avalanche photodiode requires a rather high bias voltage in order to function at maximum gain.
 Rather than requiring a kilovolt or so as is needed for a photomultiplier, typical photodiodes may operate with up to "just" a few hundred volts.
-Like the photomultiplier, the current required for "dark" operation is minuscule - a few hundred microamps in "dark" conditions is more than enough.
+Like the photomultiplier, the current required for "dark" operation is minuscule - a few hundred microamps in these "dark" conditions is more than enough.

 In perusing the various component catalogs I noted that Mouser Electronics carried some avalanche photodiodes - but as expected, there was a price - literally: Around US$150 at the time for just one APD.
 In a compromise between size, availability and cost I chose the AD1100-8-TO52-S1 by First Sensor (previously known as "Pacific Silicon Sensor") - a device with a round, 1mm2 (1.128mm diameter) active area - a reasonable compromise between cost, size, and the practical limit of the Fresnel-based optics.
 This device, which came with its own test sheet, indicated a maximum gain ("M" factor) of approximately 1000 occurring at 134 volts at a temperature of 25C.